nordcraftengine/documentation/docs/10-styling/02-theme/index.md

 # Theme

 The theme system in Nordcraft provides a centralized way to manage design tokens across your entire project.
 By defining colors, spacing, typography and other visual elements in one place, you can ensure consistent styling throughout your application.
+Theme variables are available to use in the [style panel](/the-editor/element-panel#style-panel).

+To access the theme editor, open the [project sidebar](/the-editor/project-sidebar#project-sidebar) and find the `Themes` section.

 ![The Nordcraft theme editor.
 On the left are the following selectable categories: colors, spacing, fonts, font sizes, font weights, z-index.
 On the central canvas, a color palette of neutral grey colors, blues and greens are visible, defined as names that map to hex values.
 A preview of each color is shown as a rounded square.|16/9](theme.webp 'Theme'){https://editor.nordcraft.com/projects/docs_examples/branches/main/themes/Default?canvas-width=800&canvas-height=800&rightpanel=style}